THE

 FAQs

-The D:SOL Material Archive documents the natural raw materials used across the collection — from Mediterranean botanicals to selected signature materials.
-Each entry notes origin, olfactory profile and the fragrances in which it appears.
+The D:SOL Material Archive documents the natural raw materials used across the collection — from Mediterranean botanicals to signature materials — defining origin, scent profile and where each appears.